matrasj/ECommerce-MMA-shop-SpringBoot-Backend/README.md

 # IMPORTANT NOTE
-All images, prudct descripitons, prices etc. are taken form real polish ecommerce store MMA Maniak: https://mmaniak.pl/ Goal of project was educational to learn Agnular, I don't use this data in any way.
+All images, prudct descripitons, prices etc. are taken form real polish ecommerce store MMA Maniak: https://mmaniak.pl/ Goal of project was educational to learn Agnular, I don't use this data in purpose of selling real products.

 # Sql logical view ( drawSQL )